-If you’ve been seriously injured in a car accident in Lansing, you may be facing rising medical bills and expenses and wondering what to do if your PIP benefits fall short.
+If you’ve been seriously injured in a Lansing car crash, you may be facing financial hardship with rising bills for medical treatment, and you may be wondering what to do if your personal injury protection (PIP) benefits fall short of your medical costs.
 This is where an experienced Lansing car accident lawyer can help.
 With decades of experience, our personal injury law firm has helped car accident victims recover the compensation they deserve—and we’re here to help you too.

 In this Article